brefphp/bref/docs/websites.md

 Feel free to customize the `/asset/` path.
 If your application is a JS application backed by a PHP API, you will want to invert API Gateway and S3 (set S3 as the `DefaultCacheBehavior` and serve API Gateway under a `/api/` path).

-> The first deployment takes a lot of time (20 minutes) because CloudFront is a distributed service.
+> The first deployment takes a lot of time (5 to 10 minutes) because CloudFront is a distributed service.
 The next deployments that do not modify CloudFront's configuration will not suffer from this delay.
 You will know it is finished when the `Status` column changes from `In Progress` to `Deployed` in your [CloudFront dashboard](https://console.aws.amazon.com/cloudfront/home).

 The URL of the deployed CloudFront distribution can be found in [the CloudFront dashboard](https://console.aws.amazon.com/cloudfront/home) under `Domain Name`.